getify/foi-lang/foi-toy/README.md

 ## To Use

+You can [play with Foi-Toy online here](https://toy.foi-lang.com), or use the CLI tool.

-Save **Foi** code in a file -- generally with a `.foi` filename extension, but you can use whatever you like.
+To use the CLI tool of Foi-Toy, save **Foi** code in a file -- generally with a `.foi` filename extension, but you can use whatever you like.

 Then invoke `node cli.js --file={FILE-PATH}` with a path to the file you want to check.
 Foi-Toy will default to printing out a list of tokens that were processed from the file.